-Symbols other than those above are used, but excluded from the computation of grade-point averages:

-Symbols used by the University include:
+Symbols other than those above are used, but excluded from the computation of grade-point averages: Symbols used by the University include:

-- W Approved withdrawal without credit.

-- NR Grade not reported.

-- MISS Missing grade.
+W Approved withdrawal without credit.
+NR Grade not reported.
+MISS Missing grade. Ι Temporarily excused.

-- I Temporarily excused.
 An extension of time may be granted by the instructor, if permitted by departmental policy, to a student who has not completed the final examination or other requirements for the course.
 An excused grade given in the fall term must be replaced by a letter grade no later than the reading day of the spring term.
-An excused grade given in the spring or summer term must be replaced by a letter grade no later than the reading day of the spring term.
 An excused grade given in the spring or summer term must be replaced by a letter grade no later than the reading day of the fall term.
 Failure to complete the work within this time automatically results in a grade of "F by rule."
-If the student does not maintain continuous enrollment, the excused grade becomes an "F by rule" after one

-calendar year.
-An "F by rule" is distinguished from an "FR" on the transcript, but counts as an "F" in computing the GPA.

-- DFR Grade temporarily deferred.
+If the student does not maintain continuous enrollment, the excused grade becomes an "F by rule" after one calendar year.
+An "F by rule" counts as an "F" in computing the GPA.
+DFR Grade temporarily deferred.
 Used only in research courses and in other approved courses that usually extend beyond one semester.
-The time limit for the DF grade to revert to "F by rule" is the same as for the "I" grade except in regard to the thesis research course (599) and certain other deferred courses. - S or U Satisfactory or Unsatisfactory -These two symbols are used as final grades only for thesis research and in certain other approved courses.
-They are not included in GPA computation. - Credit-No Credit This symbol is used only if a graduate student has registered for a course under the credit-no credit option with the approval of his or her major department and adviser.
+The time limit for the DF grade to revert to "F by rule" is the same as for the "I" grade except in regard to the thesis research course (599) and certain other deferred courses.
+S or U Satisfactory or Unsatisfactory -These two symbols are used as final grades only for thesis research and in certain other approved courses.
+They are not included in GPA computation.
+Credit -No Credit This symbol is used only if a graduate student has registered for a course under the credit- no credit option with the approval of his or her major department and adviser.
 The student must have at least 8 hours of course work in his or her graduate program with grades of A through C for every hour of credit-no credit work.
 This option may be chosen during advance enrollment, the regular registration period, or through the last day allowed for dropping a course without academic penalty.
 Students may elect to return to the regular basis for filing an amended request by the deadline date for dropping a course without academic penalty as indicated in the Graduate College Calendar.
 The credit-no credit option form must be properly approved and deposited in the Graduate College Records Office.
 Courses for which students must receive specified grades (e.g., Research Specialization Committee approved courses for Ph.D. students, EPSY 480 and cognate requirement courses for Ed.D. students) may not be taken on a credit-no credit basis.
 Credit-no credit courses may not be used to meet the 32-hour minimum for the master's degree, the minimum hour requirements for the Certificate of Advanced Study, or the minimum hour requirement for either the Ed.D. or Ph.D. degrees.

-- AB Absent from the final examination without an acceptable excuse; counts as a failure (F) in the GPA. - FR F by Rule.
+ABS Absent from the final examination without an acceptable excuse; counts as a failure (F) in the GPA.